 CCGs – Equality and Diversity Policy vs Trans Guidelines

 Medical Schools Health Inequalities vs Trans-Specific Content

-54% of CCGs reported no policies relating to trans healthcare provision at all, while 29% referred back to NHS England Specialised Commissioning.
+54% of CCGs reported no policies relating to trans healthcare provision, while 29% referred back to NHS England Specialised Commissioning.
 That means that over 80% of CCGs have no policies in place or services commissioned to support trans and non-binary people waiting for specialist services.
-However, among the few who do, there are some promising glimpses of what locally commissioned services for trans and non-binary people could look like.
+However, among the few who do, there are some promising glimpses of what locally trusted services for trans and non-binary people could look like.

 In Barnsley and Rotherham, for instance, CCG-wide prescribing guidelines for trans men and women are provided.
-These guidelines can be referred to by GPs treating trans patients who have been discharged from a GIC with a recurring prescription, or help GPs to support trans patients who are pursuing private alternatives (when it comes to working with private care providers, 20% of CCGs had a policy in place, 37% referred to NHSE guidance, and 43% had no policy at all).
+These guidelines can be referred to by GPs treating trans patients who have been discharged from a GIC with a regular prescription or help GPs to support trans patients who are pursuing private alternatives (when it comes to working with personal care providers, 20% of CCGs had a policy in place, 37% referred to NHSE guidance, and 43% had no policy at all).